Hawaii0821/FaceAttr-Analysis/README.md

 |solver.py|The file has many functions like initializing, training and evaluating model.|
 |main.py| The entry file of project that owns some important variables.|

+## Analysis of the task
+### Opportunity
+* Attributes are especially  useful in modeling intra-category variations such as fine-grained classification.
+* Face retrieval.
+* Intelligent retail on Big Data of customer styles.
+* Face recognition.
+### Challenge
+* Hard to define a spatial boundary for a given attribute.
+* Find an auxiliary task to find detailed localization information without restricting the corresponding regions to be in certain pre-defined shapes.
+* Multiple classes classification.
+### Possible Solution
+* Semantic segmentation to offer facial attributes localization cues in the form of semantic segmentation that decompose the spatial domain of an image into mutally exclusive semantic regions.
+* Try to leverages facial parts locations for better attribute prediction.
+Generate a facial abstraction image which contains both local facial parts and facial texture information. .